Bundesbank sees no need for global stimulus as recovery on track

-FRANKFURT Germany's central bank sees no need for a new global stimulus package as it expects the world's economy to continue to recover, Bundesbank board member Andreas Dombret said on Friday.
+FRANKFURT, Sept 30 Germany's central bank sees no need for a new global stimulus package like the one advocated by the International Monetary Fund, as it expects the world's economy to continue to recover, Bundesbank board member Andreas Dombret said on Friday.

-The IMF has called on economies that have fiscal surpluses to spend more but its appeal has gone unheeded in Germany, where the central bank opposes further monetary easing and the government is reluctant to eat into its record budget surplus.
+IMF calls for the world's largest economies to embark on fresh stimulus have gone unheeded in Germany, where the central bank opposes further monetary easing and the government is reluctant to eat into its record budget surplus.

 "We see no need for a global, coordinated package of monetary, fiscal and structural measures," Dombret said ahead of the IMF's annual meeting on Oct.
 7-9.